 Captioned.
-With the GalaPro Free Closed Captioning Mobile App, real-time closed captions are available for mainstage performances and One Destiny (beginning March 30, 2020).
+With the GalaPro Free Closed Captioning Mobile App, real-time closed captions are available for mainstage performances.

 Sign-Interpreted.
 We offer scheduled sign-interpreted performances for all of our mainstage productions.
 Sign-Interpreted services are not available by request.
 With the GalaPro Free Closed Captioning Mobile App, real-time closed captions are available for mainstage performances.